Shiverzz/100-days-of-code/log.md

 **Thoughts**: Not a lot of progress today.
 To be honest, i wasn't in the mood to code so I coded just 3-4 hours.
 The "convert to roman number" challenge was really hard!
 Probably the hardest i have ever done in my whole life.
 I'm not really proud of my code because it got really big (140 lines of code) and i think there's a better solution for this challenge but as I said, i'm not really in the mood to code so i'll just call it a day

 **Link(s) to work**: [Challenges Intermediate Repository](https://github.com/Shiverzz/Javascript-Challenges/tree/master/Intermediate)

+### Day 8: January 16,2017

+**Today's Progress**: 0 intermediate javascript algorithm

+**Thoughts**: >WHEREFORE ART THOU< this challenge is hard as ****.
+OMG, i've spent like 7 hrs trying to finish it but I still couldn't!
+Don't know what to say.
+Don't know if i get proud of myself for trying so hard or if i'm too dumb.
+I guess i'll go with the first one.

+**Link(s) to work**: [Challenges Intermediate Repository](https://github.com/Shiverzz/Javascript-Challenges/tree/master/Intermediate)

+### Day 9: January 17,2017

+**Today's Progress**: FINISHED WHEREFORE ART THOU and two more challenges.
+Had my first web dev job interview too!

+**Thoughts**: Had my first interview today!
+I didn't get nervous so that helped me a lot.
+I think i went pretty well but it was my first experience so i'm not a good judge.
+The projects i've been doing helped me a lot because it showed that i am capable of getting the job done and also that i am a dedicated person.

+**Link(s) to work**: [Challenges Intermediate Repository](https://github.com/Shiverzz/Javascript-Challenges/tree/master/Intermediate)